TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - [+2, +2, +2, +0, +0, +0, -1, -1]
 - [+2, +2, +1, +1, +0, +0, +0, -1]
 - [+1, +1, +1, +1, +1, +0, +0, +0]

+## 7. Determine stats and skills

+Based on your ability scores, starting class values, feats, and gear, calculate your defenses, health, stamina, willpower, luster, encumbrance, and speed.

+Every character starts with 1 skill (even if you have negative **INT**).
+You start with an additional skill for each point of **INT**.
+Skills can technically be anything, but should be the most specific form of the stated skill.
+"Combat" is not a skill, but "Fencing" is.

 ## Example Characters